 This world-famous chef is known for her appearances on The Food Network’s Restaurant Makeover and the two-time Gemini nominated Pitchin’ In.
 She’s the founder of Ruby Watchco, a family-style restaurant in Toronto’s Riverdale neighborhood that serves up market-inspired comfort food.
 The menu embodies Chef Lynn’s philosophy that food should be “locally grown, harvested and raised, and cooked to perfection with heart.”

-Each night, a four course prix-fixe menu – a salad, main, cheese, and dessert – showcase the seasonal ingredients the team has sourced from local farmers.
-Fans should also check out Ruby Eats, the restaurant’s sister store down the block that serves as a grocery store and chef’s pantry.
+Each night, a four course prix-fixe menu – a salad, main, cheese and dessert – showcase the seasonal ingredients the team has sourced from local farmers.